 Cloud computing is a general term for anything that involves delivering hosted services over the Internet.
 These services are broadly divided into three categories: Infrastructure-as-a-service (Iaas), Platform-as-a-service (PaaS) and Software-as-a-service (SaaS).

 The name cloud was inspired by the symbol that’s often used to represent the Internet in flowcharts and diagrams.

 Cloud computing enables companies to consume compute resources as a utility – just like electricity – rather than having to build and maintain computing infrastructure in-house.

 To Get More Insight About Cloud Computing, Read This Article: An Overview of Cloud for Beginners

 Data centers are running out of headroom.
-Nearly one third of those responding said their companies would run out of capacity in at least one of their sites this calender year.
+Nearly one-third of those responding said their companies would run out of capacity in at least one of their sites this calendar year.
 Among the Asian respondents, a whopping 86% said they’d built a site “recently” but 35% said they are running into capacity constraints in their existing sites.